 The Baltic real estate market has not yet reached its peak

-Our Baltic real estate market is at a relatively early stage with lots of potential for growth in next 10-20 years.
-Whereas in the early 90’s the main real estate developments were located in the city centres and urban areas, these days we are seeing various city outskirts becoming the new up-and-coming areas with great returns.
+Our Baltic real estate market is at a relatively early stage.
+But with lots of potential for growth in the next 10-20 years.
+Whereas in the early 90’s the main real estate developments were located in the city centres and urban areas, these days we see various city outskirts becoming the new up-and-coming areas with great returns.

 Just like with leading markets including United Kingdom and Germany in the late 20th century, the Baltic states have started to flourish and establish a new dawn, since their independence.
 Hence, there’s still a lot of potential for growth and development, particularly when it comes to long-term real estate investments.